chatapazar/ais-dev-day-2023/documents/application-services-deployment/fight-database.md

 ## What have you learnt?

-How to create Kubernetes resources e.g. Secret, Deployment, and Service objects with YAML via OpenShift web console.
+1. How to create Kubernetes resources e.g. Secret, Deployment, and Service objects with YAML via OpenShift web console.

+2. How to view actual value stored in the Secret object.

+3. How to check which pod(s) the Service object is pointing and will be forwarding traffic to.